 but as you keep frying, the oil will separate, this can take up to 20 minutes, just be patient.

-Taste to be sure the tomato is no more sour, take off the heat.
+Taste to be sure the tomato is not sour anymore, take off the heat.

 - A large amount of oil is necessary to aid in frying the tomato puree to the required degree of doneness without burning it.